-This easy-to-make Sweet Potato Casserole is a traditional side dish we make every year for Thanksgiving.
-Mashed sweet potatoes are baked with dark brown sugar and spices and topped with crunchy pecans and fluffy marshmallows for a comforting and delicious casserole we love.
+This easy-to-make Sweet Potato Casserole with orange juice is a traditional side dish enjoyed every year for Thanksgiving dinner.
+Mashed sweet potatoes are baked with dark brown sugar, orange juice, and spices and topped with crunchy pecans and fluffy marshmallows for a comforting and delicious casserole everyone loves.

-- Sweet potatoes (sometimes also spelled sweetpotatoes) - There is a whole conversation about sweet potatoes versus yams, which I will not address here.
+- Sweet potatoes - There is a whole conversation about sweet potatoes versus yams, which I will not address here.
 However, in the US, most sweet potatoes are sold as "yams," especially if their flesh is orange.
 I would not worry about the name, as they are probably sweet potatoes.

 - Dark brown sugar - I like dark brown sugar, but you can also use light brown sugar if this is all you have.
-Things get more complicated if you only have granulated white sugar, as you will need to add some molasses.
 The beauty of this dish is the "umami" that dark brown sugar brings to the "party."

 - Salt - We use salt as a taste enhancer and to balance the sweetness of the dish.
 Please do not skip it.